Prokash21/Deep-Neural-Profiling/README.md

 ---

+## Significance and Ongoing Work

+Interestingly, our computational analysis highlighted **RAP1GAP2** as a latent regulator in oropharyngeal carcinoma.
+This is particularly exciting given that its close analog, **Rap1GAP**, has been experimentally shown to inhibit tumor growth in **Oropharyngeal Squamous Cell Carcinoma**:

+> Zhang, Zhaocheng et al.
+> *Rap1GAP Inhibits Tumor Growth in Oropharyngeal Squamous Cell Carcinoma.*
+> *The American Journal of Pathology*, Volume 168, Issue 2, 585–596.

+This convergence of evidence suggests that **RAP1GAP2 may function as a novel analog of Rap1GAP**, influencing tumor invasion and progression through Rap1/MAPK signaling and Golgi-mediated secretion pathways.

+---

+## Validation Experiments

+To validate these computational findings, we are now conducting **qRT-PCR assays** on **cancer-positive head and neck samples**.

+- **Collaboration:** A joint project between **BMU (Bangladesh Medical University)** and **SUST (Shahjalal University of Science and Technology)**
+- **Ethical Clearance:** Approved by both BMU and SUST institutional review boards
+- **Sample Collection:** In progress through the **Department of Otolaryngology – Head & Neck Surgery, BMU**
+- **Planned Experiments:**
+  - qRT-PCR quantification of **RAP1GAP2** expression
+  - Correlation with clinicopathological features
+  - Comparison against known Rap1GAP activity in OC

+---

 ## Acknowledgements
 - Inspired by **DeepProfile** (Nature Biomedical Engineering, 2024)
 - Supervision and guidance provided during my undergraduate thesis